-Your Newport Beach premises liability attorney will enter negotiations with the other party.
-A Newport Beach premises liability attorney will also initiate their own investigation into the accident.
-They will gather witness statements, forensic evidence, and other relevant facts to demonstrate the liability of the owner for the accident and the injuries you sustained.
+Your Newport Beach personal injury lawyer will enter negotiations with the other party.
+A premises liability attorney will also initiate their own investigation into the accident.
+They will gather witness statements, forensic evidence, and other relevant facts to demonstrate the owner’s liability for the accident and the injuries you sustained.

 If you have been injured in a public venue, then you need legal representation.
 Premises liability attorneys can provide you with the counsel you need.